uyuni-project/sumaform/modules/aws/README.md

 Outputs:

-package_mirror_public_name = ec2-XXX-XXX-XXX-XXX.compute-1.amazonaws.com
+mirror_public_name = ec2-XXX-XXX-XXX-XXX.compute-1.amazonaws.com

 $ ssh -i key.pem root@ec2-XXX-XXX-XXX-XXX.compute-1.amazonaws.com
 ip-YYY-YYY-YYY-YYY:~ #
 ```

-Other hosts are accessible via SSH from the `package-mirror` itself.
+Other hosts are accessible via SSH from the `mirror` itself.

 This project provides a utility script, `configure_aws_tunnels.rb`, which will add `Host` definitions in your SSH config file so that you don't have to input tunneling flags manually.